 The velocity of a sales pipeline is the speed at which the opportunity is advancing through the sales pipeline.
 The key considerations here are the overall amount of time that an opportunity has been in the sales pipeline, and, even more important, how long has it been in the most recent sales stage.
-One of the most effective way to avoid a bloated pipeline is to set time limits as to how many days an opportunity can linger in a particular stage before it is moved to an “inactive” pipeline.
+One of the most effective way to avoid a bloated pipeline is to use techniques to set time limits as to how many days an opportunity can linger in a particular stage before it is moved to an “inactive” pipeline.
 This way, the inactive opportunity does not inflate the dollar amount associated with active opportunities.

 As an example, in a business where the sales cycle averages six months it might make sense to assign opportunities that have been stuck in a particular stage for 60 days to the “inactive” stage.
 Inactive opportunities can then be reviewed separately and not factored into the sales forecast until such time as they meet the criteria to advance to the next stage.

 By assigning objective criteria and reasonable probabilities to each pipeline stage and eliminating inactive opportunities, managers will rationalize the sales pipeline so that it is consistent across their sales team and results in better, more accurate sales forecasts.